 Photo sniping

 Don’t just go taking pictures from a distance without the permission of the cosplayer.
 It’s not a very polite thing to do.
-Wait your turn and ask for consent as well.
+Wait your turn and ask for consent.
 Besides, if you allow them to strike a cool pose, the picture will be infinitely better anyway!

 Imposing